nordic-rse/nordic-rse.github.io/content/communities/_index.md

 # The community of research software engineers in the Nordics

 There are several ways of being a member of the Nordic RSE community.
-None of these numbers count everyone, but here are some details
+None of these numbers count everyone, but here are some details (as of Spring 2022)
  - Our [Zulip stream](https://coderefinery.zulipchat.com) has about 250 members
  - Around 70 have signed up to our mailing list or become members
  - We are aware of [3 local RSE groups](local).
 See the